 Universities love to broadcast the idea of “You are not alone” in an effort to connect with struggling students.
 At first, this mantra is comforting.
 The notion of not being alone in agony confirms our emotions to be normal because others endure similar pain.
 Furthermore, encouraging conversation about the feelings so deeply ingrained in our psychology is often the best form of relief, despite it sometimes feeling daunting.

-If all these people are supposedly feeling what you are feeling—suffering the way you are suffering—but are still succeed academically and appear to stay composed. how then can your experience be the norm?
+If all these people are supposedly feeling what you are feeling—suffering the way you are suffering—but are still succeeding academically and appear to stay composed, how then can your experience be the norm?

 But as time and academics carry on, hearing this affirmation doesn’t quite hold the same effect as it did in the beginning of term.
 It seems, despite the deflated atmosphere, many students remain afloat.
 And as the message of ‘You are not alone!’ proliferates throughout campus, and the epidemic of mental illness continues to be ‘normalized,’ someone who finds themselves still sinking feels quite the opposite of normal.
 If all these people are supposedly feeling what you are feeling—suffering the way you are suffering—but are still succeeding academically and appear to stay composed, how then can your experience be the norm?